resir014/pwawwwid-nextjs/README.md

 # pwawwwid-nextjs

-> WWWID reader as a Progressive Web App.
+> WWWID reader as a Progressive Web App, with Next.js.
 Part of [#WWWIDChallenge](https://medium.com/wwwid/tantangan-web-developer-untuk-membuat-aplikasi-web-bisa-digunakan-kurang-dari-5-detik-70bb7431741d) for February 2018.

 ---